Born in Sendai, Japan, into a family of jazz musicians, Katakura has jazz in her DNA. She began playing piano at age five, and studied mostly

 Was born in England and studied music at Cambridge University after gaining national acclaim as a prizewinner in the BBC Young Musician of the Year competition.
 He won the prestigious Daiwa Scholarship in 2003 and moved to Tokyo, where he studied Japanese language and traditional music.
 He soon made an impact on the Tokyo jazz scene and is in constant demand as a saxophonist, pianist, composer, arranger and educator.
 He has released three albums under his own name, most recently as leader of Tokyo Jazz Seven, and has performed with such acclaimed artists as the Duke Ellington Orchestra, Jamie Cullum and Duran Duran.
 In 2014 his group was invited to play at the Manly Jazz Festival in Sydney, and he also performed at the Jus’ Jazz Festival 2013 in India.
 Simon is currently an in-house musician at the Maduro lounge in Tokyo, as well as Assistant Professor at Joshibi University.
 Since 2017 he has appeared on TV and in concert with Japanese superstar Seiko Matsuda.
 He released his fourth album as leader “Simon Cosgrove meets the Okazaki Bros” in July 2019.

 Born in an artistic family in Poland, Michal Sobkowiak made his TV debut on "Akademia muzyczna" series as the most talented young pianist at the age of ten.
 He has performed at major concert halls and music festivals across the country and abroad, including the prestigious National Philharmonic Hall in Warsaw.
 After graduated from Chopin Academy of Music (currently known as the Frederyk Chopin University of Music) in 1998, he further pursued his postgraduate study at the Zürich Conservatory.
 His former teachers include Andrzej Jasiński, Teresa Manasterska and Gabriela Weiss.
 In 1995, he was a prizewinner at the Franz Liszt International Piano Competition (Poland).
 In 1996, he was given a scholarship from the Frederyk Chopin Society (Warsaw).
 In 1997, he appeared at the Europe Piano Forum (Berlin, Germany).
 Not only as a classical pianist, prof. Sobkowiak is also known as a jazz pianist, composer, and a dedicated teacher.
 In 2002, he performed at the 36th Montreux Jazz Festival (Switzerland), his latest CD "Jazz Loves Chopin", released in 2017, became number one on the Top 100 Album ranking of the e-onkyo music.
 In 2018 he starred as a pianist in the Japanese movie, "Hitsuji to Hagane no Mori".
 Currently, he serves as a professor at Fukushima College and as a lecturer at Showa University of Music.
 He has been regularly invited as a jury member at PTNA and the International Chopin Piano Competition in ASIA, as well as the jury chairman of European International Piano Concours in Japan.
+In 2022, he founded the Japan Jazz Pop Piano Competition.

 *The list of jury members is subject to change